Last updated: December 10th, 2024

 Walk through Monastiraki Square

-Monastiraki Square is full of energy and excitement, you need to visit at least once.
-This is where you can find Hadrian’s Library and the Ancient Agora.
-It is also where you can find a flea market and many shops and restaurants.
-It is one of the oldest areas (making it one of the most historic) of the city and truly feels like you’re in the heart of Athens!
+Monastiraki Square is the lively heart of Athens, bustling with activity – you need to visit at least once.
+Here, you’ll find historic landmarks like Hadrian’s Library and the Ancient Agora, alongside flea markets, shops, and many restaurants.
+It is one of the oldest areas (making it one of the most historic) of the city and truly feels like you’re in the heart of ancient Athens!

 Take a break in a cafe or rooftop bar

 The Monastiraki area is full of bars, cafes and restaurants.
 One thing I LOVED about Athens was the attention to detail for each restaurant’s decor.
 Every place was absolutely beautiful!
-So this is a really great spot to take a break!
+So, this is a really great spot to take a break after your busy morning!

 If you want to try a unique cafe: